-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by November 1st. - An initial status Report (no more than a page) will be included as a deliverable in Homework 4 (due November 20th).
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by October 24th. - An initial status Report (no more than a page) will be included as a deliverable in Homework 4.
 This report should contain the project title, the project description, and the current status of the project.
-The team can use the suggested template (see Final Report description). - ✓ Final Project Presentation: - In class, December 6th at 5:30 pm.
-You can use slides, the whiteboard, etc. - Each person in the team must participate in the oral presentation. - $\circ$ $\,$ The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
+The team can use the suggested template (see Final Report description). - ✓ Final Project Presentation: - In class, December 4th (006) and December 5th (001) at 5:30 pm.
+You can use slides, the whiteboard, etc. - Each person in the team must participate in the oral presentation. - \circ The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
 Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
 This is due on Dec.
-9th.
+8th.